bkleinen/bkleinen.github.io/hugo/content/studies/thesis/_index.md

-The extensions of the existing projects- as well as maybe new projects - can have a focus either on functional extensions and technology, on usability, either user centered design or usability evaluations and improvement to support a special use case, or process design and support.
+The extensions of the existing projects- as well as maybe new projects - can have a focus either on functional extensions and technology, on usability, (either user centered design or usability evaluations and improvement) or on process design and support.

 ## Module Handbook